-Kalbelia is not just a dance form but also something that relates to the dignity and honour of Rajasthan and the whole Kalbelia community.
-It is a highly dignified and cherished form of art in Rajasthan and is recognized by UNESCO as well, which again describes how valuable this folk-dance really is.
+Kalbelia is not just a dance form but also something that relates to the dignity and honor of Rajasthan and the whole Kalbelia community.
+It is a highly dignified and cherished form of art in Rajasthan and is recognized by UNESCO as well, which again describes how valuable this folk dance really is.

-It is celebrated enthusiastically by the people of Rajasthan and is enjoyed with a lot of zest.
-It is also shown in many parts of India on different occasions and is performed by both men and women alike.
+It is celebrated enthusiastically by the people of Rajasthan.
+Though the dance festival is celebrated in Pushkar, Bikaner, Barmer, Jaisalmer, Jodhpur, and Jaipur, the most extravagant and vibrant celebration is organized in Jaipur and is enjoyed with a lot of zest.
+This dance form is shown in many parts of India on different occasions and is performed by both men and women alike.

 This festival has been a very vital part of the Kalbelia culture.
 In fact, the Kalbelia songs and dances have been an integral part of Rajasthan and also are a part of UNESCO Intangible Cultural Heritage in India.
 This festival is mainly celebrated by the Kalbelia community which is one of the nomadic tribes of Rajasthan.
 It is said that earlier the tribal men from the Kalbelia community used to carry snakes from one house to another in their baskets.
 The women of the community would also accompany them and would dance and sing to earn their livelihood.

 Major Attractions of Kalbelia Dance Festival 2023

 Kalbelia Dance Festival is one of the cultural festivals of Rajasthan.
 Here are the major attractions of this festival.

 Seeing the beautiful Rajasthani women performing the folk dance with the men and accompanying them with the musical instruments - Pungi, Morchang, Khuralio, as well as dholak to create the musical aura is that uplifts one's mood.